veltman/learninglunches/README.md

 * JavaScript: what can it do and not do?
 * CSS layout and responsive design
 * Maps case study: making the same map three different ways from start to finish
-* Cleaning and checking your data
-* JSON and XML explained
 * [Your topic here] - have ideas?  let me know!

 ## Questions/Comments/Suggestions ##